igornieb/storagetiers/README.md

 Error codes:

 ```
-403 - authorization error
+401 - authorization error
-403 - user Tier doesnt allow for this resolution
+403 - owner tier doesnt allow to view at full resolution
+404 - not found
 ```

 #### POST

 Creates temporary link (available for specified amount of time from 300 to 30000 seconds) to image with given uuid.
+Requires authentication.

 Success code: `200`